Getting The Best ROI From SharePoint For Your Projects – Part 1

 - Will a rollback of the product be a difficult procedure?

-- No, a rollback is a seamless and simple process which is fully documented.
+- No, a rollback is a seamless and simple process that is fully documented.
 We do recommend that initial development, testing and customization should take place on a test development server.

 - Have you come across any instances where office web apps interfere with the BrightWork?